What To Plant In August-Zones 1-10

 Zone 3-4

-As the weather changes in zones 3-4, you won’t be able to plant everything, but there are still a number of veggies you can plant.
+As the weather changes in zones 3-4, you won’t be able to plant everything, but you can still plant several veggies.
 Here is what you can plant in zones 3-4 in August:

 • Kohlrabi